Lawton police have released updated information in Sunday morning’s police shooting death of a 24-year-old man at a local event center.

 Police were conducting a compliance check around 3:30 a.m.
 Jan.
 17 at the Lavish Lounge, 1015 SW Park, and, according to Smith, officers observed “a significant number of vehicles in the parking lot outside of the building and a significant number of people inside the building.”

-While inside the building conducting the check, shots were heard being fired from outside the building, Smith said.
+While officers were inside the building conducting the check, shots were heard being fired from outside the building, Smith said.

-Smith said the shots were not fired by Lawton police officers, inside or outside the building and that no rubber bullets were fired.
+Smith said the shots were not fired by Lawton police officers, inside or outside the building, and that no rubber bullets were discharged.

-On Friday morning, between two and three dozen protesters gathered outside the Lawton Police Department to protest the shooting.
-The group moved to the Comanche County Courthouse where they began honking their car horns en masse before moving back to the Lavish Lounge to rally with signs and fists raised.
+On Friday morning, around three dozen protesters gathered outside the Lawton Police Department to protest the shooting.
+The group moved to the Comanche County Courthouse where they began honking their car horns en masse before moving back to the Lavish Lounge to rally with signs and fists raised along the busy roadway.

-Jan Johnson, grandmother of the victim, said Friday her group was seeking answers without violence.
+Jan Johnson, grandmother of the victim, told The Constitution on Friday that her group of allies was seeking answers without violence.
+She said it’s about being heard by law enforcement and city leaders.